I will explain how to add lyrics to a song by using Unity’s Timeline function.

 Create material for each ‘lyrics’ image (i.e. ‘1’ and ‘2’ ).
 Now they are ready to use.

-Create ‘Lyrics’ particles
+Create ‘Lyrics’ Particles

-Once you added a component, set the parameters so that each ‘lyrics’ image gradually appears and disappears in order without changing its position.
+Once you have added a component, set the parameters so that each ‘lyrics’ image gradually appears and disappears in order without changing its position.

 - Start Lifetime: The initial lifetime for particles (unit: sec).